Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 What is Cyber Hygiene?

-Cyber hygiene can be thought of as routine maintenance for your business’s digital health – just as brushing your teeth prevents cavities, cyber hygiene helps to prevent cyber attacks.
+Cyber hygiene can be thought of as routine maintenance for your business’s digital health.
+Just as personal hygiene like brushing your teeth prevents cavities, cyber hygiene helps to prevent cyber attacks.

 For businesses owners, especially those without a technical background, cybersecurity can feel overwhelming.
 But here’s the truth: basic cyber hygiene doesn’t have to be complicated.
 It’s just about implementing smart, manageable steps that make it harder for cybercriminals to exploit your business.

-This post will talk about challenges you might face, the 12 key steps to improve your cyber hygiene, and where exactly you can begin to implement these changes.
+I will talk about the challenges you might face, the 12 key steps to improve your cyber hygiene, and where exactly you can begin to implement these changes.

 Let’s dive in.